 Starting early at 8:30 (am!), several of the Berlin staff arrived at Galerie P98a, Erik Spiekermann’s letterpress workshop, where we attended Sonja Knecht’s presentation entitled Text in Not (Text in a state of emergency) as part of the Creative Mornings series.
 And it proved worthwhile for a number of different reasons.

 On 3 and 4 June 2016, the German-speaking IA and UX community met up for the ninth time at the Konferenz für Informationsarchitektur (IA) in Germany.
-The weather was perfect and expectations were high as Daniela Reichhoff, Maksim Mur’ye and Jennifer Gschwindt made their way to the Urania cinema and event building in Berlin.
+The weather was perfect and expectations were high as Daniela Reichhoff, Maksim Mur’ye and I made our way to the Urania cinema and event building in Berlin.